jas-chen/tomcat6-jre7-ssl-admin/readme.md

-### Tomcat 6 with SSL and Admin user configuration
+# Tomcat 6 with SSL and Admin user configuration
-maintain by Jas Chen

 # ports
 - 8080 for http